colinking/determinismfix/README.md

 }
 ```

-In other words, this bug could be fixed by the Slay the Spire developers by changing `DiscoveryAction.java` like so
+In other words, this bug could be fixed by the Slay the Spire developers by changing `DiscoveryAction.java` like so (and
-(which is effectively equivalent to what this mod does):
+this is what this mod does):

 ```diff
 // DiscoveryAction.java